WebAssembly/website/getting-started/developers-guide.md

 We now have a full toolchain we can use to compile a simple program to WebAssembly.
 There are a few remaining caveats, however:

 - We have to pass the linker flag `-s WASM=1` to `emcc` (otherwise by default `emcc` will emit asm.js).
-- If we want Emscripten to generate an HTML page that runs our program, in addition to the wasm binary and JavaScript wrapper, we have to specify an output filename with a `.html` extension.
+- If we want Emscripten to generate an HTML page that runs our program, in addition to the Wasm binary and JavaScript wrapper, we have to specify an output filename with a `.html` extension.
 - Finally, to actually run the program, we cannot simply open the HTML file in a web browser because cross-origin requests are not supported for the `file` protocol scheme.
 We have to actually serve the output files over HTTP.

 The commands below will create a simple "hello world" program and compile it.
 The compilation step is highlighted in bold.